 Japanese Healthcare System and Health Insurance in Japan

-Moreover, Japan ranks number one globally with a Health Index score of 86.6.
-While these figures reflect the Japanese lifestyle, they also reflect the easy access to the efficient health insurance system of Japan,
+Moreover, Japan also ranks number one globally, with a Health Index score of 86.6, and apart from a healthy lifestyle, it also reflects the easy access to the efficient health insurance system of Japan,

 The Japanese healthcare system became more standardized after the Meiji Restoration and the introduction of Western medicine.
 The universal health care system was first introduced in 1961, allowing almost everyone to become insured and have medical fees determined by a person’s income.